daixijun/mc-docs.zh-cn/articles/active-directory-b2c/localization-string-ids.md

     <LocalizedString ElementType="UxElement" StringId="local_intro_username">Sign in with your user name</LocalizedString>
     <LocalizedString ElementType="UxElement" StringId="local_intro_email">Sign in with your existing account</LocalizedString>
     <LocalizedString ElementType="UxElement" StringId="invalid_email">Please enter a valid email address</LocalizedString>
     <LocalizedString ElementType="UxElement" StringId="unknown_error">We are having trouble signing you in.
-Try again later.</LocalizedString>
+Please try again later.</LocalizedString>
     <!-- Uncomment the remember_me only if the keep me signed in is activated.
     <LocalizedString ElementType="UxElement" StringId="remember_me">Keep me signed in</LocalizedString> -->
     <LocalizedString ElementType="UxElement" StringId="email_pattern">^[a-zA-Z0-9.!#$%&amp;’'+/=?^_`{|}~-]+@[a-zA-Z0-9-]+(?:\.[a-zA-Z0-9-]+)$</LocalizedString>
     <LocalizedString ElementType="ClaimsProvider" StringId="FacebookExchange">Facebook</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfInvalidPassword">Your password is incorrect.</LocalizedString>
+    <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfPasswordExpired">Your password has expired.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfClaimsPrincipalDoesNotExist">We can't seem to find your account.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfOldPasswordUsed">Looks like you used an old password.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="DefaultMessage">Invalid username or password.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfUserAccountDisabled">Your account has been locked.
 Contact your support person to unlock it, then try again.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfUserAccountLocked">Your account is temporarily locked to prevent unauthorized use.
 Try again later.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="AADRequestsThrottled">There are too many requests at this moment.
-Wait for some time and try again.</LocalizedString>
+Please wait for some time and try again.</LocalizedString>
   </LocalizedStrings>
 </LocalizedResources>
 ```